 Section 59-38-10 - South Carolina Education Bill of Rights for Children in Foster Care.

-Section 59-63-50 - Parents may request students be fingerprinted for protection purposes.

 Section 59-63-370 - Administrator notification of a student’s conviction or delinquency adjudication for certain offenses; placement of information in permanent school records.

 Section 63-5-30 - Rights and duties of parents regarding minor children; access to educational records.